-College of Engineering/Mechanical and Aerospace
+Dean, College of Engineering and Science

-College of Engineering/Associate Dean for Research
+Professor, College of Engineering and Science and Associate Dean for Research

 Dr. Daniel R. Kirk, Professor in the Department of Aerospace, Physics and Space Sciences and the Associate Dean for the College of Engineering and Science, joined Florida Tech in 2004.
 Dan completed his Ph.D. and a post-doctoral fellowship at the Massachusetts Institute of Technology in the Department of Aeronautics and Astronautics under a National Science Foundation Fellowship.
 Dan’s research interests focus on air-breathing and rocket propulsion, experimental and computational fluid dynamics, and advanced and additive manufacturing for existing and new aerospace applications.
 Dan has obtained over $4 million dollars in external funding, produced over 80 conference and journal publications, served as a visiting scholar at NASA Marshall Space Flight Center and NASA Kennedy Space Center and has managed research projects with NASA, the United States Air Force and the Office of Naval Research.
 In collaboration with NASA and MIT, Dan’s research group is directing experiments onboard the International Space Station to study how liquid propellant slosh behavior affects the dynamics of rocket motion.